-As you can see from this example, you’d be paying more overall with the 0% financing option.
-However, in other circumstances, a 0% financing option might work better, depending on the cash rebate.
+As you can see from this example, you’d be paying more overall with the cash rebate option.
+However, in other circumstances, the cash rebate option might work better, depending on the cash rebate, interest rate and term of the loan.
 Ultimately, the cash rebate amount will reduce the amount of interest you pay as well as how much you pay in taxes on the total amount financed.

 Check out these car insurance discounts.

 How To Qualify For 0% Financing On A Car?

 It might be easy to find 0% car financing, but getting approved for such a program might not be so simple.
 As mentioned, dealerships typically only reserve 0% car financing for consumers with excellent credit.
 To qualify for this type of financing, you’ll need to meet strict loan criteria.